Tuesday, June 11, 2024

 2022

 I had been living in Montreal for nearly 10 years when I met my wife.
 One year later she was giving birth to our daughter and nine months after that we were moving to New-Brunswick and getting married.
 I am originally from here so I was more or less coming back home.
-In the midst of this storm, as I was fighting off addictions, changing my way of thinking, seeking self-awareness, changing my way of eating, seeking to transform my mind, body and soul, reading profusely, becoming a dad, facing my demon of panic disorder, trying to make a living, amongst many other things, I was also in a wrestling match with my artwork and my art career.
+In the midst of this storm, as I was fighting off addictions, I was changing my way of thinking, and I was seeking self-awareness.
+I was also changing my way of eating, seeking to transform my mind, body and soul,I was reading profusely while becoming a dad.
+Facing my demon of panic disorder and trying to make a living on top of all that was not easy.
+I was also in a wrestling match with my artwork and my art career.
 I didn't really know what to paint anymore.
 I knew I needed to grow and be a better man, husband and dad, but I also needed to keep finding my voice as an artist.
 When we moved to New-Brunswick, we moved into a very small village where work was hard to find and making a living as an artist was barely plausible.
 I ended up giving up painting for about a year as I focused on family and working whatever odd jobs I could find while dealing with all sorts of phychological and spiritual matters.

-As a teenager I started drawing framed drawings within drawings.
+As a teenager I started drawing framed drawings within my drawings.
 I enjoyed it but it never really went anywhere...

 Then came the child, the move, the marriage, life in a small village, quitting painting, the birth of a second child and starting to paint again.
 It was then around 2020.
 I had been painting children on and off for a number of years and I started painting that again, but I wasn't happy with it.
 In fact, we were having a lot of problems in our family and I wasn't happy with much of anything.
-Depression was trying to take over while I was trying to grow in every way that I could and while fighting what seemed to be a war to me at the time.
+Depression was trying to take over while I was trying to grow as a person.
+I was fighting what seemed to be a war at the time.
 Moving out of that small village into a small city helped fix a lot of what we were dealing with.
 Moving from Montreal to a small, secluded village was too drastic a change for us.
 It was after moving again that I got a commission from someone who wanted me to paint whatever idea I had in mind.
-This person was from where I am from and so I decided to start playing around with a landscape of a river from where I grew up.
+The person who commissioned a painting was from the same village I grew up in so I decided to start with landscape of a river from where I grew upthat area.
 That is when the idea of adding a framed work of art within a work of art came to me again and this time, it really stuck with me.
 I created this piece entitled "I Know What You Look Like in the Dark":

 Beyond this transformation, the artwork within artwork pieces represent the idea that everywhere you look, there is so much more than meets the eye.
 Wherever you look, something is looking back at you.
 Everything you hear or think about, there is another perspective somewhere that should be heard and considered.
 For every opinion, there is an opposite opinion somewhere.
 Everyone's understanding is based upon their life experience and their knowledge.
 While we may all be looking at the same things, we all process them a little differently.
 One landscape is continuously changing with weather and seasons and so are our perspective of life and the world as we grow.
 These works of art mean all of that and a little more.
-I hope that some of them speak to you and that you may have a therapeutic moment, one way or another, as you look at them.
+I hope that some of them will speak to you and that you may have a therapeutic moment, one way or another, as you experience them.

 WWW.PASCALLEOCORMIER.COM